 After finishing law school in 2013 and taking the California State Bar, I moved back down to Southern California to be closer to my family.

 Once I was in Southern California I got my foot in the door at the established criminal defense firm McGregor and Ernenwein, LLP.
 I started out as a law clerk, worked my way up to an appearance attorney, and eventually was taken on as a full-time associate.
 That's where I met Bruce.

 When McGregor and Ernenwein LLP. dissolved I decided to follow Bruce and together we set up McGregor Law Corp.

-I've worked exclusively in criminal defense with Bruce for five years now.
+I've worked exclusively in criminal defense with Bruce for seven years now.
 We have a good system that combines his legal experience with my skill set.

 I like to work.
 I've been working since high school.
 I put myself through college and law school (Mom and Dad helped out with college, I'll admit, but law school was all on me).
 I've worked in construction, private security, real estate, university residential services, the food industry, as an electrician, and as a caregiver for adults with disabilities.
 I really value the experience and perspective that working different jobs has given me.
 I don't shy away from putting in the hours.

 Every job I've ever had has been about working with and helping people.
 That isn't a mistake.
 I care about people and I'm very protective of people close to me.